Characteristics of fungi

 - Class II: Chytridiomycetes

 - Class IV: Zygomycetes e.g. mucor

-Some cells of the mycellium form fruiting bodies, the so-called sporangium, in which the development of sexual conidia (or spores) takes place.
-If these spores are formed in a tube, the fungi are called ascomycetes.
-On the other hand, if they’re formed in a rack, they’re called basidomycetes.
-There is still no description of the sexual form of many medically relevant fungi, so they belong to fungi imperfecti.
+Some cells of the mycelium form fruiting bodies (sporangium) in which the development of sexual conidia (or spores) takes place.
+If these spores are formed in a tube, the fungi are called ascomycetes, but if they are formed in a rack, they are called basidiomycetes.
+There is still no description of the sexual form of many medically relevant fungi, so they are classified as imperfect fungi.

-The classification of dermatophytes, yeast fungi and molds is more useful in medicine, although the botanic one is more precise.
+The classification of dermatophytes, yeast, and molds is more useful in the medical context, although the botanic classification is more precise.

 |Round-oval cells (budding cells = blastospores)||Filamentous cells (hyphen)|

 Skin scrapings, hair, and nails often serve as examination materials.
 First, they have to be coated with potassium hydroxide or sodium hydroxide to dissolve animal or human cells, while the fungal cells survive.
 Furthermore, many fungi are difficult to recognize under the microscope in their natural form, so they must be stained.
 Lactophenol and Gram staining are the simplest forms of staining.

 Evidence from tissue sections is easier to find through differential staining with periodic acid-Schiff staining (PAS reaction) or Grocott-Gomori silver staining.
 Optic brighteners like calcofluor, which binds with glucan and chitin in the cell wall, are also highly suitable.

 Most medically relevant fungi do not have a rapid growth phase in culture.
 As a result, dermatophytes often need several weeks to form a visible colony.
 On Sabouraud dextrose agar or Kimmig agar, fungi have a growth advantage over bacteria due to a lower pH level of the medium.